 this course |

-Equivalent courses at different institutions are identified by the same prefixes and same last three digits of the course number and are guaranteed to be transferable between participating institutions that offer the course, with a few exceptions, as listed below in Exception to the General Rule for Equivalency.
+Equivalent courses at different institutions are identified by the same prefixes and the same last three digits of the course number and are guaranteed to be transferable between participating institutions that offer the course, with a few exceptions, as listed below in Exceptions to the General Rule for Equivalency.

 Section 1007.24(7), Florida Statutes, states:

-B. For courses at non-regionally accredited institutions, courses offered prior to the established transfer date of the course in question.
+- For courses completed at an institution whose accrediting agency is not included on the list of approved accrediting agencies, courses offered prior to the established transfer date of the course in question.

-C. Courses in the _900-999 series are not automatically transferable, and must be evaluated individually.
-These include such courses as Special Topics, Internships, Apprenticeships, Practica, Study Abroad, Theses, and Dissertations.
+- Courses in the _900-999 series are not automatically transferable and must be evaluated individually.
+These include such courses as Special Topics, Internships, Apprenticeships, Practicums, Study Abroad, Theses, and Dissertations.

-F. Internships, apprenticeships, practica, clinical experiences, and study abroad courses with numbers other than those ranging from 900-999.
+- Internships, apprenticeships, practicums, clinical experiences, and study abroad courses with numbers other than those ranging from 900-999.

-G. Applied courses in the performing arts (Art, Dance, Interior Design, Music, and Theatre) and skills courses in Criminal Justice (academy certificate courses) are not guaranteed as transferable.
+- Applied courses in the performing arts (Art, Dance, Interior Design, Music, and Theatre) and skills courses in Criminal Justice (academy certificate courses) are not guaranteed to be transferable.
 These courses need evidence of achievement (e.g., portfolio, audition, interview, etc.).

-The SCNS makes available on its home page (http://scns.fldoe.org) a report entitled “Courses at Nonregionally Accredited Institutions” that contains a comprehensive listing of all nonpublic institution courses in the SCNS inventory, as well as each course’s transfer level and transfer effective date.
+The SCNS makes available on its home page (https://flscns.fldoe.org/) a report entitled “Courses at Non-Regionally Accredited Institutions” that contains a comprehensive listing of all nonpublic institution courses in the SCNS inventory, as well as each course’s transfer level and transfer effective date.
 This report is updated monthly.

-Questions about the SCNS and appeals regarding course credit transfer decisions should be directed to the Registrar's Office or to the Florida Department of Education, Office of Articulation, 1401 Turlington Building, Tallahassee, Florida 32399-0400.
-Special reports and technical information may be requested by calling the SCNS office at (850) 245-0427 or at http://scns.fldoe.org.
+Questions about the SCNS and appeals regarding course credit transfer decisions should be directed to the University of West Florida in the Office of the Registrar or to the Florida Department of Education, Office of Articulation, 1401 Turlington Building, Tallahassee, Florida 32399-0400.
+Special reports and technical information may be requested by calling the SCNS office at 850-245-0427 or at https://flscns.fldoe.org/.

 Please consult the Course Descriptions section of the catalog for specific course information.